7th Annual UC Davis Health 2-Day Clinical Quality Improvement Design Workshop

 - Describe basic concepts, methods, and tools in clinical quality improvement.

-- Illustrate how quality improvement methods and tools are applied in health care.
+- Illustrate how process improvement and human-centered design methods are applied in health care.

-- Design a clinical quality improvement project to address a health care issue.
+- Design a clinical quality improvement project to address a health care quality issue.

 Tuition (due with registration form):

-- $250 for UC Davis employees, UC Davis residents and fellows, UC Davis graduate students.
+- $150 for UC Davis Health residents and fellows

 Course Director: Ulfat Shaikh, M.D., M.P.H., Professor of Pediatrics and Medical Director for Healthcare Quality, UC Davis Health